Conference Week RRR2017 - Renewable Resources from Wet and Rewetted Peatlands

-The conference week did include a diverse evening programme.
+The conference week included a diverse evening program.
 In addition to the conference dinners there were a vernissage, a "mire theater", as well as a presentation and other events.

-Additional to the talks the conference did host a poster exhibition.
+In additional to the talks the conference hosted a poster exhibition.

 The highlight of the evening events was the conference dinner.

-At the networking evening the participants did have the opportunity to make new contacts and intensify existing ones.
+At the networking evening the participants had the opportunity to make new connections and deepen existing ones.

-The RRR2017 did provide space for contractors, manufacturers and any other stakeholders to present their relevant products and projects at an indoor and outdoor exhibition.
+The RRR2017 provided space for contractors, manufacturers and any other stakeholders to present their relevant products and projects at an indoor and outdoor exhibition.

 Greifswald is surrounded by reeds.
-Along the Baltic coast, the inland lake shores and the streams in ice marginal valleys, thick peat deposits illustrate the lasting relation of reeds with the land of Mecklenburg-Vorpommern.
-Therefore, also peatland studies have a history of 200 years in Greifswald.
-Over the last 20 years research focussed i.a. on peatland restoration and sustainable peatland utilisation.
+Along the Baltic coast, the inland lake shores and the streams in ice marginal valleys, thick peat deposits illustrate the lasting influence of reeds on the land of Mecklenburg-Vorpommern.
+As a result, peatland studies have a history of 200 years in Greifswald.
+Over the last 20 years research focussed on peatland restoration and sustainable peatland utilisation.